App-server Transport (JSON-RPC over stdio)

 Manual approval handling (UI loop)

-When Codex needs approval for a command or file change during a turn/start, it sends a server request:
+When Codex needs approval for a command, file change, or extra permissions during a turn/start, it sends a server request:

 • item/commandExecution/requestApproval